Browse By Age

-Future-facing and intellectually challenging, engineering is an exciting and rewarding discipline.
-This course aims to introduce students to the fundamentals of engineering and give them a taste of the wide range of options they have when studying engineering at university.
-Students will examine the challenges facing the modern engineer and explore some of the major unsolved problems that contemporary engineering faces.
+Future-facing and intellectually challenging, Engineering is an exciting and rewarding discipline.
+This summer Engineering course aims to introduce students to the fundamentals of Engineering and give them a taste of the wide range of options they have when studying Engineering at university.
+Students will examine the challenges facing the modern engineer and explore some of the major unsolved problems that contemporary Engineering faces.

 This course uses an applied approach, designed to give students as much opportunity as possible to stretch their academic skills, test out their understanding of theoretical concepts through practical tasks and university level problem-solving methods, and to explore different branches of engineering.
 They will be encouraged to consider engineering as a multi-disciplinary subject, drawing on scientific theory and mathematics to understand and develop technical solutions.

-This course is designed to give students a deeper understanding of the real-life issues and challenges faced by modern engineers.
-This puts students in a better position to give intelligent answers to questions they might be asked in future job interviews, as well as providing a head-start in understanding what students might be up against in a future career.
-It also provides interesting material to discuss in a personal statement that will demonstrate student’s knowledge of what engineering really involves.
+This course is designed to give students a deeper understanding of the real-life issues and challenges faced by modern engineers, putting students in a better position to give intelligent answers to questions they might be asked in future job interviews, as well as providing a head-start in understanding what students might be up against in a future career.

 Students will have the opportunity to explore what degrees are on offer from different university engineering departments and understand how courses differ.
-The course will help students to narrow down their options to a particular branch of engineering that they are most interested in studying, and will assist them in finding out which universities offer a course you think would best suit you.
-They will work on their university application, and Oxford Royale’s excellent teaching staff will be on hand to assist with aspects of your application such as personal statement and interview technique.
+The course will help students to narrow down their options to a particular branch of engineering that they are most interested in studying, and will assist them in finding out which universities offer a course you think would best suit them.
+They will work on their university application, and Oxford Royale’s excellent teaching staff will be on hand to assist with aspects of their application such as personal statements and interview techniques.